curusarn/dotfiles/README.md

 Keyboard customizations: Capslock=Meta, Short press Caps -> Escape, Caps+space -> Gnome overlay

+## My workflow

+I used i3wm before so I don't like to be forced to use mouse.
+But I also don't like to be forced to use the keyboard (+many other reasons) so I switched to Gnome.
+I customized Gnome to get a more keyboard-friendly workflow.

+### Keybinidngs

+I use vim (in vscode) so my keybindings use hjkl.

+- Capslock works as Meta/Super key
+- Single press of Caps works as Escape instead of openning Gnome Overview
+- Meta+hjkl moves focus
+    - Meta+jk "moves focus" down/up between workspaces
+    - Meta+hl moves focus left/right between windows (and displays)
+        - only possible using this extension https://github.com/negesti/gnome-shell-extensions-negesti
+- Meta+Shift+hjkl moves windows (and focus)

+Some more keybindings to resize windows: maximize, tile left, tile right, minimize
+Rebind Alt+Tab to Meta+ui so it's closer.
+Meta+Enter to launch a new fullscreen terminal.
+Meta+q to close a window.

+### Search open windows

+This extension fuzzy searches windows by title: https://github.com/daniellandau/switcher

 ## Setup step-by-step

 *This was written to be followed by me (use at your own risk)*